-Finally you have bands like Chicago’s Pan American Native Front, who, from what I have seen, don’t seem to have any explicit NSBM dog whistles and are instead an earnest exploration of Native American culture in the great lakes region:
+Finally you have bands like Chicago’s Pan Amerikan Native Front, who, from what I have seen, don’t seem to have any explicit NSBM dog whistles and are instead an earnest exploration of Native American culture in the great lakes region:

 But…they also have a split album with Infernach, the dude from above who likes to conflate European colonialism with modern day immigration to further his own racist ideologies.